Cauliflower

 White rust Fungus Chalk-white blisters mainly on leaf undersides; small, yellow-green spots or blisters, sometimes in circular arrangement, on upper leaf surfaces; possible distortion or galls; flowers/stems may also be infected.
 More common with warm days and cool/moist nights.
 Destroy infected plants; choose resistant varieties; weed; destroy crop residue; rotate crops

-See also Potatoes
+See also Peonies

 Harvesting